Jessica1510/CitiHackOverflow2023/README.md

 Uses Python 3.11

-This is a super simple flask application using Flask API
+This is a simple FastAPI backend

 ## Creating a virtual environment
 Run ```py -3.11 -m venv env``` from the root folder, this will create a virtual environment with Python 3.11